jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {function} delete
      *
-     * An async function that receives a k1.
+     * An async function that receives a k1 argument.
-     * The k1 is a unique key that's used to find and delete data previously saved data.
+     * The k1 is a unique key that's used to find and
+     * delete data previously saved data.
      */
     async delete({ k1 }) {
       // delete lnurl auth session data based on k1 id